Former Minneapolis officers ‘chose to do nothing’ as Chauvin knelt on Floyd, prosecutor says in closing

 “As the terrified bystanders begged and pleaded, cried out repeatedly for any one of the defendants to do something, anything, defendant Kueng instead casually picked gravel out of the tire in front of him,” Sertich told the jury.

-Sertich said the footage clearly shows Lane knew Floyd was in danger “but did nothing to give Mr. Floyd the medical aid he knew Mr. Floyd so desperately needed.”
+Sertich said the footage clearly shows that Lane knew Floyd was in danger “but did nothing to give Mr. Floyd the medical aid he knew Mr. Floyd so desperately needed.”

 A federal grand jury indicted Chauvin, Kueng, Lane and Thao in May 2021 on charges that they violated Floyd’s constitutional rights during the fatal arrest.
-Kueng and Thao were charged with violating Floyd’s right to be free from unreasonable seizure by not intervening as Chauvin knelt on Floyd’s neck.
+Kueng and Thao were charged with violating Floyd’s right to be free from unreasonable seizure by not intervening as Chauvin knelt on his neck.
 All four officers were charged with failing to render medical aid to Floyd.
-Kueng, Lane and Thao have each pleaded not guilty.
+Kueng, Lane and Thao each pleaded not guilty.

 Chauvin, who was convicted on state charges of second-degree unintentional murder, third-degree murder and second-degree manslaughter in Floyd’s death, pleaded guilty in December to the federal charges.
 Chauvin, who is serving a 22½-year state sentence, is awaiting sentencing in the federal case.